Github-Amity/JavaBasics1/README.md

 Hint: You can use the Math.pow() function by importing the Math module, by adding ``import java.util.*`` line at the beginning of your file.

 ## Instructions
-- Clone the repository to obtain the project file [BMICalculator.java](https://github.com/Github-Amity/JavaBasics1/blob/main/BMICalculator.java)
+- Clone the repository to obtain the project file [BMICalculator.java](https://github.com/Github-Amity/JavaBasics1/blob/main/BMICalculator.java).
+Watch [this](https://screenrec.com/share/mYGUsDTH9F) to learn how to clone a repository.
 - There are three blocks of code you need to add.
 The instructions for the code you need to write are given with 🔴 emoji and the areas are marked with ⬇️⬆️ emojis.
 - Once you are done, run the code in your editor and make sure that your method is correct and your input and output match the ones given below.